Shuhaibm/Calendar/README.md

 - You can save the state of my application by clicking the "Save Calendar" button.
 - You can reload the state of my application by clicking the "Load Calendar" button.

-## Phase 4: Task 2
-For Task 2, I chose the first option, "Test and design a class that is robust".
-I have added two exceptions to my Day class.
-- The first exception I added is called TooManyObjectivesException, and I added it to my addObjective() method in the Day class.
-This exception helps puts a limit to how many objectives a user can add to a single day.
-This is tested in the DayTest class, testAddObjective() is the test where the exception is not excepted, and testTooManyObjectivesException() is the test where the exception is expected.
-- The second exception I have added is called the NoSuchObjectiveException, and I have added it to the removeObjective() method in the Day class.
-This exception is called when the position of the objective entered does not refer to an objective in the selected day.
-This is tested in the DayTest class, testRemoveObjective() is the test where the exception is not excepted and testNoSuchObjective() is the test where the exception is expected.

-## Phase 4: Task 3
-For Task 3, here are the decisions I made to enhance the code design:
-- In order to make the code more readable and for cohesion of my methods,  I took out the code that sets up the screen, and put it into the setUpScreen() method in my CalendarWindow class
-- In order to make the code more readable  and for cohesion of my methods, I took out the code that clears the screen, and put it into the clearScreen() method in my CalendarWindow class
-- In order to make the code more readable and for cohesion of my methods, I took out the code that plays a sound, and put it into the playSound() method in my CalendarWindow class

-- To improve the cohesion of my CalendarWindow class, and to enforce the Single Responsibility Principle, I created multiple subclasses that carry out the methods that were originally in the CalendarWindow class.
-I created a CalendarWindowAdd class, that is responsible for when the user is adding an objective.
-  I created a CalendarWindowRemove class, that is responsible for when the user is removing an objective.
-  I created a CalendarWindowComplete class, that is responsible for when the user is completing an objective.
-  I created a CalendarWindowView class, that is responsible for when the user is viewing an objective.